ARTICLE

 6. What process will you use to make decisions?

 Once you have raw metrics, how will you use them to make decisions?
 If you're part of a team, setting up regular meetings can be an excellent way to discuss metrics and plan your next moves.
-Consider assigning one team member to analyze the metrics and present recommendations, so not everyone needs to absorb all the information.
+Consider assigning one team member to look at the metrics and present recommendations, so not everyone needs to absorb all the information.

 7. Who’s in charge of what?